martinnisser/Mixels/README.md

   <li> after pressing run: enter p for plotting mode and s for scanning mode.</li>
   <li>
     <ol>
-      <li>in plot mode, the program will read form a pkl file and ask for a number input denoting which matrix in the file to print
+      <li>in plot mode, the program will read the array of martices from a pkl file and ask for a number input denoting which matrix in the file to print
       example matrices not from a file are also provided in the comments</li>
       <li>in scan mode the program will display an image and heat map produced form the scan. the boundry values for the scan can be changed init the program make_img. this program also produces pkl files containg the scanned matrix. the filenames can be changed there </li>
     </ol>